+2 02 337 789 71

 Meals: Breakfast, Dinner

-Arrival in Aswan, the ancient city of Swenett”.
-Check-in at hotel.
-Start your visit today with a tour of the High Dam and later a short boat trip will ferry you to the Temple of Philae, the center of worship for the goddess Isis, which attracted worshippers from all over the ancient world.
+Arrival in Aswan, the ancient city of Swenett” where you’ll check-in at hotel.
+Today you’ll tour of the High Dam and later a short boat trip to the Temple of Philae – the center of worship for the goddess Isis – which attracted worshippers from all over the ancient world.

-The original island is now submerged under the waters of Lake Nasser.
-In a spectacular rescue operation some years ago, the great temples and monuments of Philae were transferred to the nearby island of Agilkia.
+Did you know that the original island is now submerged under the waters of Lake Nasser and that in a spectacular rescue operation some years ago, the great temples and monuments of Philae were transferred to the nearby island of Agilkia.